lakaniemi/todo-app/backend-python-fastapi/README.md

 poetry install

 # Run server in dev mode.
 Also remember to run migrations before this (see below!)
+# By default, server will run in localhost:3000.
+OpenAPI docs available at
+# localhost:3000/docs or localhost:3000/redoc
 poetry run dev
 ```